Isn’t it illegal to treat dogs this way?

 Many people look for ‘registered’ breeders to avoid buying from puppy factories, but the term in itself is no guarantee.
 Current laws are inadequate and oversight of these laws is minimal.
 Inhumane puppy factories may simply be ‘registered’ as a business, and even registration with official dog breeding associations does not always ensure appropriate treatment.

 The only way to know where a puppy came from, and what conditions their parents live in, is to visit the property to see for yourself.
-Click here for our helpful guide to finding a puppy.

 What about ‘pedigree’ breeders?